RickPack/RTP_GlobalAIBootCamp2018/README.md

 # RTP_GlobalAIBootCamp2018
-Media, code, and presentation from the RTP Global AI Bootcamp 2018
+Media, code, and presentations from the RTP Global AI Bootcamp 2018